lanconi/Math-and-Statistics-/README.md

 # Math-and-Statistics-
-Code files for Math and Statistics, written in Java
+Java class files for Math and Statistics, written in Java 8